apache/tvm/nnvm/README.md

   without creating a monothilic version.

-Deep learning system itself is not necessary one part, for example here are some relative independent parts that can
+Deep learning system itself is not necessary one part, for example here are some relative independent parts that can be isolated

 - Computation graph definition, manipulation.
 - Computation graph intermediate optimization.